BettercareHealth/bettercare/nc/nc-2.md

 Infants that are born before 37 weeks are called preterm infants.
 About 5% of all infants are born preterm in an affluent community and often more than 20% in a poor community.
 Preterm infants have a high risk of neonatal problems.
 Therefore, any pregnancy ending before 37 weeks is regarded as too short.

 Infants with a gestational age of 42 weeks or more are called postterm infants.
 About 5% of infants are born postterm.
-As these infants also have an increased risk of neonatal problems, a pregnancy of 42 weeks or more is regarded as too long.
+As these infants also have an increased risk of neonatal problems, a pregnancy of 42&nbsp;weeks or more is regarded as too long.

 > Infants born before 37 weeks gestation are called preterm infants.